tweedegolf/storage-abstraction/README.md

 const u = "yourtype://key1=value1&key2=value2...";
 ```

 You can format the configuration URL completely as you like as long as your adapter has an appropriate parsing function.
-If your url is just a query string you can use the `parseURL` function in `./util.ts`; this function is implemented in `AbstractAdapter` and currently not overridden by any of the adapters.
+If your url is just a query string you can use the `parseURL` function in `./util.ts`; this function is imported and used by the parse method of `AbstractAdapter` and can also be overridden by your adapter.

+### Use your adapter standalone

 ### Adapter class